 CISOs and security teams have been doing their best to find creative solutions to this problem.
-For example, many have hired IT professionals and setup training programs to provide them with cybersecurity skills.
-This stopgap approach provides some relief, but is in no way a silver bullet.
-Furthermore, security leaders will tell you the greatest challenge lies in hiring experienced security professionals, and those can’t be created overnight.
-(Last I checked, a security professional with 10 years of experience takes about …well… 10 years in the making).
+For example, many have hired IT professionals and set up training programs to provide them with cybersecurity skills.
+This stopgap approach provides some relief but is in no way a silver bullet.
+Furthermore, security leaders will tell you the most significant challenge lies in hiring experienced security professionals, and those can’t be created overnight.
+(Last I checked, a security professional with 10 years of experience takes about …well… Ten years in the making).

 Nowhere is the skills shortage more prevalent than inside the SOC, where the increase in the volume of alerts requiring action far outpaces an organization’s ability to hire skilled analysts (AKA “Alert Fatigue”).
-It comes as little surprise therefore, that Security Orchestration, Automation and Response (SOAR) is gaining traction at such a break neck speed.
-(A recent report by Gartner predicts 15x growth in adoption over the next 3 years).
+It comes as little surprise therefore that Security Orchestration, Automation and Response (SOAR) is gaining traction at such a breakneck speed.
+(A recent report by Gartner predicts 15x growth in adoption over the next three years).
 At its core, SOAR is about increasing the efficiency of existing SOC analysts and helping security teams get more work done.
 Organizations who have embarked on the Security Orchestration journey have realized additional benefits that help them do more with less.

 Here are some trivial and less trivial ways that SOAR tools help security teams deal with the talent shortage: